CenterForSpatialResearch/MappingForTheUrbanHumanities/Tutorials/1_MappingData00.md

 ![blank](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MappingData01/01_OpenQGIS.png)

 Begin to familiarize yourself with the interface.
+You can also refer to this [brief description](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Resources/QGIS_Interface.md) of the elements of the interface for more information.

 ####Adding Layers